 - Take a leisurely horseback ride along the beach

 Kume Island is around 100 kilometers west of the main island of Okinawa, just a boat ride or a short flight away from Naha.
 At 48 kilometers in circumference and covering 5,900 hectares, Kume Island is compact but rich in biodiversity, with Ramsar-registered wetlands and rare, endemic animal species.

 You will be spoiled for choice when it comes to the beaches of Kume Island.
 Hatenohama Beach is a long sandbar, famed for its white sand, and only accessible by boat.
 Enjoy snorkeling, or take a dive tour to see manta rays on the reef off of the beach.

 Eef Beach on the east side is calm and ideal for swimming.
 Shinrihama Beach on the west side is a perfect spot to watch the sunset.
-Ou Island is a short drive from Eef Beach, connected by a bridge.
+Ojima Island is a short drive from Eef Beach, connected by a bridge.
 At low tide, you can see rocks (Tatami Ishi) worn flat by erosion in pentagonal and hexagonal shapes that resemble turtle shells.

 Island life is unhurried, inviting you to slow down and connect with the local culture.
 Watch local artisans weave traditional hand-made silk, called Kumejima tsumugi.
 Visit Kume Island’s awamori distilleries and try brands that are almost exclusively available on the island.
 See one of the authentic local festivals, when the island’s small population comes together in joyous music and dance.